Black Friday baby deals 2021: top savings on prams, pushchairs, baby monitors, breast pumps and more | GoodtoKnow

 £225 £163.99 (SAVE £61.01)

 This multistage iSize Group 1/2/3 child car seat is suitable for toddlers from around 15 months old all the way up to children aged12 years.
-With an adjustable headrest, four recline settings and deep memory foam for added comfort, it’s a brilliant buy if you’re looking for a car seat to last until your child no longer needs to use one.
+With an adjustable headrest and four recline settings, it’s a brilliant buy if you’re looking for a car seat to last until your child no longer needs to use one.

 This is an extended rear-facing + 0+/1/2/3 Isofix car seat that’s suitable from birth all the way up 36kg or when your child is around 12 years old.
 At this price, it’s incredible value for money for the only car seat you’ll ever need.